xz3t/milestone-4/README.md

 ### Events & News
 - superuser can add/edit events via django admin for user to attend if interested and any news.
-- events are sorted from new to old by default
+- events are sorted from new to old by default.

 ### About
-- a short description about with Article section with links to different
+- a short description about with Article section with links to different.
-- superuser can add/edit articles via django admin
+- superuser can add/edit articles via django admin.

 ### Contact
-- contact information and a send message contact form
+- contact information and a send message contact form.
 - users can send message that will be received by store owner.

 ## Features to implement

-- events page to have a option for event reminder and location not to depend on external link for information
+- events page to have a option for event reminder and location not to depend on external link for information.
-- Implement Twillio API for SMS confirmation of orders
+- Implement Twillio API for SMS confirmation of orders.
-- change buttons layuot on product details page for full translation to fit
+- change buttons layuot on product details page for full translation to fit.
 - email with confirmation to be sent in used language on the site.